-Circulation fields were extracted from the NCEP global reanalyses (Kalnay et al., 1996), with a resolution of 2.5 ° latitude/longitude grid that are available from 1958 to the present.
-Sea Surface Temperature (SST) data were extracted from the geographically complete climatology of SST and sea-ice for 1961-1990, which was created along with version 2.2 of the Global Sea Ice and SST data set (GISST2.2; Parker et al. 1995).
-The mean SST climatology was developed using, a globally complete SST background field.
-These SST data have been updated up to 2005 using the spatial resolution optimum interpolation (OI) sea surface temperature (SST) analysis that has been produced at the National Oceanic and Atmospheric Administration (NOAA) using both in situ and satellite data from November 1981 to the present (Reynolds et al. 2002).
+reanalyses (Kalnay et al. 1996) with a resolution of 2.5° latitude-longitude grid that are available from 1958 to the present.
+SST data were extracted from the geographically complete climatology of SST and sea ice for 1961-90, which was created along with version 2.2 of the Global Sea Ice and SST dataset (GISST2.2; Parker et al. 1995).
+The mean SST climatology was developed using a globally complete SST background field.
+These SST data have been updated up to 2005 using the spatial resolution optimum interpolation (OI) SST analysis that has been produced at the National Oceanic and Atmospheric Administration (NOAA) using both in situ and satellite data from November 1981 to the present (Reynolds et al. 2002).

-Bimonthly SST anomaly maps were implemented using the GISST2.2 data set for drought years in Amazonia: 1925-26, 1963-64, 1997-98, and 2004-2005, in order to compare drought events in Amazonia that are related to warming in the tropical Pacific and/or to warming in the tropical North Atlantic.
-The years of 1925-26, 1982-83 and 1997-98 were strong El Niño years while the years 1963-64 and 2004-2005 were related to near normal conditions in the tropical Pacific and to anomalously warm surface waters in the tropical North Atlantic.
-In addition, time series of bimonthly SST anomalies since 1920 to 2005 were analyzed for the Niño 3.4 region and the tropical North and South Atlantic sectors, and for the difference between SST anomalies in the tropical North and South Atlantic.
+Bimonthly SST anomaly maps were implemented using the GISST2.2 dataset for drought years in Amazonia, 1925-26, 1963-64, 1997-98, and 2004-05, in order to compare drought events in Amazonia that are related to warming in the tropical Pacific and/or to warming in the tropical North Atlantic.
+The years of 1925-26, 1982-83, and 1997-98 were strong El Niño years while the years 1963-64 and 2004-05 were related to nearnormal conditions in the tropical Pacific and to anomalously warm surface waters in the tropical North Atlantic.
+In addition, time series of bimonthly SST anomalies since 1920-2005 were analyzed for the Niño-3.4 region and the tropical North and South Atlantic sectors, and for the difference between SST anomalies in the tropical North and South Atlantic.
 The purpose of this procedure was to analyze the behavior of the SST gradient in the tropical Atlantic and to analyze its correlation with rainfall anomalies in Amazonia.
-Some analyses were performed at the seasonal level: December-January-February (DJF), March-April-May (MAM), June-July-August (JJA) and September-October-November (SON).
+Some analyses were performed at the seasonal level: December-February (DJF), March-May (MAM), June-August (JJA), and September-November (SON).